nreinicke/EVIPro-Fleet-Gen/README.md

 3. Data
     + Vehicle charging event data output from the EVI-Pro model.
         + Individual charging session results for each ambient temperature and each vehicle class.
-Session files are named as A_B_C_D_E_VehF_dowG.csv where...
+Session files are named as A_B_C_D_E_VehF_dowG.csv where (note that vehicle class is not part of the file naming structure.
+It is expected that there is a Sedan and an SUV data set with identical naming and data structures.
+The pre-processing functions are design around this assumption, and append the necessary vehicle class identifier during pre-processing)...
             + A= Power level of home charger (1=Level 1, 2=Level 2, 3=No home charger)
             + B= Power level of work charger (1=Level 1, 2=Level 2)
             + C= Rated power of public DCFC (1=50kw, 2=150kw, 3=400kw)